 - Coffee – There is no better way to start a day than with a fresh cup of coffee surrounded by the magnificent outdoors.
-There are several coffee-making systems on the market from the Aeropress to percolators and pour-overs.
+There are several coffee-making systems on the market from the more traditional coffee makers for campers and RVs to percolators and pour-overs.
 We are biased toward the french press since we like our coffee strong and flavorful.
 The Stanley Classic Vacuum French Press is made with double-wall vacuum insulation and an insulated steel lid helping to keep contents hot.
 Don’t forget a classic kettle for heating your water!

 When learning how to glamp, entertainment is one element that can significantly elevate a traditional camping experience.
 You can never go wrong with an acoustic guitar by the fire, however there are many other options that can make the experience more entertaining and enjoyable.
 Imagine plopping down on a soft blanket after a few hours of slacklining, a movie is playing on the projector, and the kids are playing checkers next to the fire pit.
 Everything is perfect for a night of relaxation.

 - Portable Speakers – Every epic glamping trip needs a soundtrack and every soundtrack needs a good set of speakers.
 JBL offers a great line of quality and durable speakers, many of which can be linked to create a DIY surround sound system.